 I would love to see as much time and focus spent on teaching young boys how to treat and respect young girls as there is spent teaching girls that they must cover up so as not to tempt them.
 We simply MUST stop placing sole responsibility on girls for how men behave.

 Let’s have a little bit more faith in boys to control themselves and a little more faith in our young Christian women that they aren’t all mini seductresses in training trying to lead men astray.
 I would love to have far more time praising girls for the way they were formed and teaching them that they should dress in a way that honors God because they are valuable, precious daughters of the King.

 And let’s just switch to uniforms so this mama doesn’t have to take up sewing in order to meet dress code in the summer.

 I would love to know your thoughts.
 How do you teach your girls about modesty?

-This article originally appeared at JustJilly.com.
+This article originally appeared at JustJilly.com, published with permission.